 When blending essential oils for any perfume application, regardless of the carrier, a balanced aroma of top, middle and base notes is key to acheiving success.
 Top notes are the light, volatile notes that evaporate quickly and give the blend freshness and it's first impression.
 Middle notes are the heart of the blend and become apparent after the top notes fade.
 The middle notes give the predominant impression and signature identity of the perfume your are trying to create.
 Finally, base notes are the heavier, slow to evaporate and lingering notes that also help the blend to last longer when applied.
 To create a balance of top, middle and base notes, visualize your blend as a diamond shape, with top notes at the apex, middle notes at the center, and base notes at the bottom portion.
 You can increase or decrease the proportions of each part, depending on what kind of perfume you want to create.
 Creating an altered diamond shape accordingly.
 A longer diamond point on the top means more top notes and will result in a light, fresh scent.
 While a longer diamond point on the bottom means more base notes which will make for a rich, heavy and long lasting perfume.

 Finally, a balanced perfume blend is achieved by select complimentary oils to build aromatic accords within and between the top, middle and base notes.
-See our Essential Oils for Perfume, A Blending Guide to understand how certain oils and their aromas complement other oils.
+Get started making your own perfume blens with recipes, tips and more to guide you.